WHAT IS A HEALTHY RELATIONSHIP?

 In a healthy relationship you should not feel pressured to send a nude, but Childline have some tips on how you can deal with it.

-Try talking to the person you’ve sent it to, and ask them to delete it.
+If you have already shared a nude and you’re worried about try talking to the person you’ve sent it to, and ask them to delete it.
 Explain why you’re worried.

 If someone has done something online to make you feel worried or unsafe, you can report it to CEOP – The National Child Exploitation and Online Protection Centre.
 CEOP works across the country to keep children and young people safe.
 They can provide you with advice and support.